avolantis/Power-Ascii/README.md

 Write-Host (Get-Random-Art)
 "@
 ```
-This will write the Ascii Art to the console.
+The above code will write several Ascii Art to the console.

 #### Thanks to [DanCRichards](https://github.com/DanCRichards)